ssl-hep/ServiceX/helm/docs/Implementation_reference.md

 * PUT /drequest/status/:id/:status/:info?

+* PUT /drequest/terminate/:id

+    Sets status to Terminated for a given request_id and all the related paths.

 * PUT /drequest/events_processed/:id/:events

     for a given request_id increments number of events processed by _events_.
 If all the events were processed, request status is set to _Done_.